sureshgururajan/aws-console-private-access-setup/powers/aws-console-private-access/POWER.md

 - Keypair is in a different region

 **Solutions:**
-1. Verify the keypair exists: `aws ec2 describe-key-pairs --key-names my-keypair`
+1. Verify the keypair exists: `aws ec2 describe-key-pairs --region $AWS_REGION --key-names my-keypair`
 2. Ensure you're deploying to the same region where the keypair exists
-3. Create a new keypair if needed: `aws ec2 create-key-pair --key-name my-keypair`
+3. Create a new keypair if needed: `aws ec2 create-key-pair --region $AWS_REGION --key-name my-keypair`

 ### CloudFormation Validation Fails